eqcorrscan/EQcorrscan/eqcorrscan/doc/index.rst

   <a href="https://github.com/calum-chamberlain/EQcorrscan" target="_blank">on github</a>

-This package contains routines to enable the user to conduct :doc:`matched-filter </submodules/core.match_filter>` earthquake detections, and do some fun things with the detections (stacking, clustering, singular-value decomposition, pick correction...).

-EQcorrscan uses
-|Obspy_link| bindings when reading and writing seismic data, and for handling most
-of the event metadata, which ensures that detections can be easily migrated between softwares.
+EQcorrscan uses |Obspy_link| bindings when reading and writing seismic data, and for handling most of the event metadata, which ensures that detections can be easily migrated between softwares.
 Matched-filter correlations are calculated using |opencv_link|.
 OpenCV is not installed alongside EQcorrscan and must be installed before using this package.

-This package was written to implement the matlab routines used by Chamberlain et al. (2014) for the detection of low-frequency earthquakes.

 .. |Obspy_link| raw:: html